discourse/service_skeleton/README.md

       end
     end

-### Variable Declaration
+    ServiceSkeleton::Runner.new(GenericHelloService, "RECIPIENT" => "Bob").start

+This will print "Hello, Bob!" every second.

+### Declaring Configuration Variables

 If your application has very minimal needs,  it's possible that directly accessing the environment will be sufficient.
-However, you can (and probably should) declare your configuration variables in your service class, because that way you can get coerced values (numbers and booleans, rather than strings everywhere), range and format checking (say "the number must be between one and ten", or "the string must match this regex"), default values, and error reporting.
+However, you can (and usually should) declare your configuration variables in your service class, because that way you can get coerced values (numbers, booleans, lists, etc, rather than just plain strings), range and format checking (say "the number must be an integer between one and ten", or "the string must match this regex"), default values, and error reporting.
 You also get direct access to the configuration value as a method call on the `config` object.

 To declare configuration variables, simply call one of the "config declaration methods" (as listed in the `ServiceSkeleton::ConfigVariables` module) in your